BlueDrink9/Univisal/README.md

 * Easy to learn and pick up
 * Widely available, easily installed
 * Can just drop in script and run
+* Plugins would be trivial to implement (can source at runtime, unlike compiled langs).
 * Relatively simple to multi-thread and do complex logic and data storage with

 #### Rust